walidAbbassi/Keylogger-cpp/README.md

 Build the solution
 ```
 Build -> Build Solution
-The .exe file should be located by default in ..\Cpp-Keylogger\Debug\Keylogger.exe
+The .exe file should be located by default in ..\Keylogger\Debug\Keylogger.exe
 ```
 Rename the built Keylogger.exe file